“Bloom” (reprint) in Botanicals Worth Writing About charity magazine (February 2022)

 An Exploration of Menstruation in Horror and Dark Fiction at The Horror Tree for Women in Horror Month (February 2020)

-- Shortlisted for a Sir Julius Vogel Award 2020–Best Fan Writing.
+- Shortlisted for the Sir Julius Vogel Award 2020–Best Fan Writing.

 The Horror of Humanity: The Tao of the Black Dog at Ginger Nuts of Horror.
 (January 2020)

-“Love Song for the Dead” in THE DEAD INSIDE (Dark Dispatch Press, TBA 2022)
+“Love Song for the Dead” in THE DEAD INSIDE (Dark Dispatch Press, March 2022)

 “Still Standing, Not Standing Still” in QUICK BROWN DOG: JOURNAL OF THE HADLEY WRITER’S INSTITUTE (Quick Brown Dog Press, TBA 2021)